zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **Q: Auto-completions stopped working.
 What do I do?**

+- If this is for symbols from external packages, then ensure they installed first.
+You can do this by either running `Go: Build Current Package` which will install all dependencies or install the dependencies manually yourself using `go install`.
-- Run `gocode close` in a terminal and try again.
+- If it still doesnt work, run `gocode close` in a terminal and try again.
 - If it still doesnt work, run `Go: Install/Update Tools`, choose `gocode` to update the tool.
 - If it still doesnt work, run `gocode -s -debug` in a terminal and try again.
 Results from `gocode` will show up in the terminal.
 If you see expected results in the terminal, but not in VS Code, log an issue in the [vscode-go](https://github.com/Microsoft/vscode-go) repo, else